Fill in a keyword below to quickly find the answer to your question about the eTA Canada

 - What requirements do I have to meet?

 Applying for an eTA is only possible with a passport issued by the United Kingdom, Ireland or another visa exempt country, which includes all countries in the European Union.
 You may only travel to Canada with the same passport with which you are applying for the eTA.
 The eTA only needs to be valid upon arrival.
 The passport, however, must be valid throughout your stay in Canada.

-Travellers with British or Irish nationality may also apply for an eTA with an emergency passport.
+Travellers with UK or EU nationality may also apply for an eTA with an emergency passport or diplomatic passport.
 Travellers with German nationality can also apply for an eTA with a Vorläufiger Reisepass or a Kinderreisepass.
 Take note: a laissez-passer is not the same as an emergency passport.
 An eTA cannot be applied for with a laissez-passer or a travel document for foreign nationals or refugees.
 However, applying for a Canadian visa is possible with these documents.